nickdesaulniers/nickdesaulniers.github.com/source/_posts/2015-02-22-public-key-crypto-code-example.markdown

 [publishes a list of endorsed cryptographic components](http://en.wikipedia.org/wiki/NSA_Suite_B_Cryptography), for what it's worth.
-There are also neat tricks we can do to prevent the message from being decrypted at a later time should the private key be compreomised and encrytped message recorded, called Perfect Forward Secrecy.
+There are also neat tricks we can do to prevent the message from being decrypted at a later time should the private key be compromised and encrytped message recorded, called Perfect Forward Secrecy.

 Let's take a look now at how a browser does a TLS handshake.
 Here's a capture from Wireshark of me navigating to https://google.com.
 First we have a